A catalog of quasar candidates identified by astrometric and mid-infrared methods in Gaia EDR3: Introduction

-Furthermore, $Gaia$ is planning to perform its own quasars classification with the low-resolution spectroscopy data from the future $Gaia$ data release.
-Typically, the spectrum of quasar has a very blue continuum and several broad emission lines.
-Using their variable and characteristic blue spectra, $Gaia$ will be able to identify its own quasar list.
-However, for the low equivalent width quasars at the faint end, the spectral shapes are not unique.
+Furthermore, using particular variability and characteristic SEDs (Spectral Energy Distributions) of quasars, $Gaia$ could identify its own quasar list.
+In $Gaia$ Data Release 3 (DR3), $Gaia$ has performed its own quasars classification with the low-resolution spectral data, G band magnitude and astrometric parameters \citep{collaboration2022gaia}.
+However, for the quasars with low-resolution spectroscopy, their photometric signatures are not enough to distinguish them from stars.
 As indicated by \citet{claeskens2006identification}, at redshifts $z\textless0.5$, $z\sim 2.5$ and $z>3$, the white dwarfs, F stars and red dwarfs have similar colors with quasars.
 Testing the degree of stellar contamination, i.e. , the quality of quasars from the $Gaia$-data-only classifications convincingly will be quite essential.
 Combining different approaches with the near-zero proper motion and parallax, it will be more feasible to distinguish quasars from stellar objects \citep{mignard2012analysis}.
 The join quasar candidates selected by $Gaia$'s astrometric data and mid-infrared color data might be the crucial indicator to test the reliability of such quality.

-As the first attempt to use $Gaia$ EDR3 astrometric data to select quasars with the combination of mid-infrared data, this paper aims to provide a reliable quasar list with $Gaia$'s own astrometric data and mid-infrared method.
-These quasar candidates will play an important role in characterizing the properties of the astrometric solution of $Gaia$ (see, eg: \citealt{fabricius2021gaia,liao2021probing,liao2021probing1}), the establishment of the reference frame in optical wavelength \citep{mignard2018gaia} and the verification of the $Gaia$ quasar catalog identified by its spectroscopy data in the future.
+As the first attempt to use $Gaia$ EDR3 astrometric data to select quasar candidates with the combination of mid-infrared data, this paper aims to provide a reliable quasar candidate list with $Gaia$'s own astrometric data and mid-infrared method.
+These quasar candidates will play an important role in characterizing the properties of the astrometric solution of $Gaia$ (see, eg: \citealt{fabricius2021gaia,liao2021probing,liao2021probing1}), the establishment of the reference frame in optical wavelength \citep{mignard2018gaia} and the verification of the $Gaia$ quasar catalog identified by its spectroscopy data.

-In section \ref{sec:data used}, we describe the selection process of quasars.
+In section \ref{sec:data used}, we describe the selection process of quasar candidates.
 The contamination, completeness, morphological indexes and astrometric properties of our catalog are evaluated in section \ref{sec:Characteristics of the quasar candidate catalog}.
-In section \ref{discussion}, we discuss the quasar candidates in the galactic plane and the study of anomalous quasars.
+In section \ref{discussion}, we discuss the quasar candidates in the Galactic plane and the study of anomalous quasars.
 Finally, in section \ref{sec:Conclusions}, we summarize our results and give our conclusions.